 2016: The Slow Road to the Middle Ground

 In 2016, I made a commitment to myself to prioritize my health and reduce my stress levels.
 This meant finally going to a physiotherapist about a frequently irritated shoulder injury from several years ago, getting psychologically re-evaluated, and, very importantly, reducing my working hours—by a lot.

 I started my year with four months in Flagstaff, Arizona, where my best friend lives, and I worked about 25 hours per week.
 Though I still intended to publish several travel guides in 2016, I planned a much slower publishing schedule.
 I started to diversify my income again, taking on small consulting clients at first, then bigger projects.
 And I gave myself some time to work on fiction, just for fun, about once a week.

 Those first four months of 2016 were vital and healing.
 I finally got the rogue recurring symptoms from my mystery Malta illness under control.
 I went on anti-depressants.
 I got more sunshine.
 I spent more time with people.

 I made enough to live, but didn’t overwork myself.
-And as the year went on, now open to more possibilities and quietly pursuing copywriting and content strategy opportunities again, I connected with an amazing content marketing agency that sends me regular work, published five more mini 100 Locals guides, and took on several new consulting clients.
+And as the year went on, now open to more possibilities and quietly pursuing copywriting and content strategy opportunities again, I connected with an amazing content marketing agency that sent me regular work, published five more mini 100 Locals guides, and took on several new consulting clients.

 I also finally sat down and did the math on my books.